Variation under Domestication

 - Our oldest cultivated plants, such as wheat, still often yield new varieties.

-- Our oldest domesticated animals are still capable of rapid improvement or modification.
+- Our oldest domesticated animals still rapidly improve or change.

-At what period of life do the variability happen?
-Is it during:
+At what period of life does the variability happen?

 Geoffroy St. Hilaire’s experiments show that unnatural treatment of the embryo causes monstrosities.